ONSdigital/ons-schema-definitions/docs/electronic_questionnaire_to_downstream.rst

 When the Runner Rabbit MQ submitter is used, the cyphertext message is published to the designated queue for downstream consumption.

-When the Runner GCS submitter is used, an object containing the response cyphertext, named for the response `tx_id`, is written to a bucket for downstream consumption.
+When the Runner GCS submitter is used, an object containing the response cyphertext is written to a bucket for downstream consumption.
+For surveyresponse objects, the object ID is named for the response's `tx_id`.
+For feedback, the object ID is named with a uniquely generated UUID.
 The GCS response object contains associated metadata which can be used in a Pub/Sub messaging strategy for further event driven processes (e.g receipting and triggering ingestion flow).

 .. code-block:: javascript